 Second Grade NGSS PEs 2-eSS1-1; 2-ESS2-1 – 3; 2-LS4-1; CCSS.ELA-Literacy.RI.2.3, 2.4 & SL.2.1, 2.2, 2.3, 2.6

 - Third Grade, Adaptations

 Students learn about plant, insect, and animal adaptations while traversing a trail through four distinct habitats.
-Students meet a live animal and get hands-on experience with binoculars and insect sweep nets.
+Students meet a live animal, investigate fossil evidence of past environments, and get hands-on experience with scientific tools, such as binoculars and insect sweep nets.

 Third Grade NGSS 3-LS1.-1, 3-LS4-1, 3-LS4-2, 3-LS4-3; CCSS.ELA-Literacy.RI.3.4, 3.7 & SL.3.3, 3.6

 - Fourth Grade, Native American Life: A Walk Back in Time